jacubero/VBF/Sphinx/source/using.rst

    :local:
    :depth: 2

-This chapter describes how to compile programs that use VBF, and introduces its conventions.
+This chapter describes how to compile programs that use VBF and how to evaluate new algorithms.

 .. include::
    using_d/example.rst